-A question we are often asked concerns the effects of second-hand cannabis smoke and whether being in an around weed smokers could cause a positive drugs test for somebody that has not actually smoked the drug.
+A question we are often asked concerns the effects of second-hand cannabis smoke and whether being in and around weed smokers could cause a positive drugs test for cannabis for somebody that has not actually smoked the drug.

 Will second-hand cannabis smoke influence the results of a urine drug test?

 Most drug testing at work is based on urine drug testing.
 A sample of urine is provided by the donor and analysed for the presence of drugs of abuse.